vrugtehagel/stateify/README.md

 <a name="special-methods-set"></a>
 ### `set`

 Sets the underlying value.
-Mostly useful for when picking properties off an object.
+Mostly useful for picking properties off an object.
 For example:
 ```js
 import stateify from 'state-variables'